balle/balu-wiki/cluster/hadoop2.rst

 Configure Fair Scheduler
 ========================

+* All jobs get, on average, an equal share of resources over time
 * Make sure ``org.apache.hadoop.yarn.server.resourcemanager.scheduler.fair.FairScheduler`` is set as ``yarn.resourcemanager.scheduler.class`` in ``etc/hadoop/yarn-site.xml``
 * A pool has the same name as the user
 * Create file ``etc/hadoop/fair-scheduler.xml``